J.R. Richard

 1980 started as a terrific year for Richard.
 His stats for the year were a 1.90 ERA and a 10-4 record in 17 starts.
 Shortly after his appearance in the 1980 All-Star Game, he took himself out of a game against the Atlanta Braves on July 14th, complaining of nausea and numbness in his arm, and was placed on the disabled list.
 The Astros accused him of malingering after early tests proved inconclusive.
 He collapsed while throwing on the sidelines on July 30th, the victim of a massive blood clot, but his life was saved.
 He would never pitch in the major leagues again, however, and the Astros were much chastised for the shabby treatment given to his medical complaints.

-After living through some difficult times, Richard became a member of the Texas Southern University coaching staff in Houston, TX.
+After living through some difficult times, Richard was hired as a volunteer coach for the Texas Southern University baseball team in 2003 [3].
 A movie about his life appeared in 2005: Resurrection: The J.R.
 Richard Story.
 In 2014, he was one of the guest speakers at a roundtable discussion on baseball and civil rights organized by Major League Baseball as part of the annual Civil Rights Game festivities, held in Houston, TX that year.
 He died in 2021 at age 71.
 According to his former teammate Enos Cabell, Richard died from COVID-19 after refusing requests from him to get vaccinated.

 Notable Achievements[edit]